Apha

 APHA has many programs that makes it pay to have a Paint!
 Check out the following programs!

 APHA no longer requires qualifying in order to exhibit at the APHA World Show and Halter Million!
-Check out the APHA World Show Homepage and APHA Halter Million Homepage to view the show schedule, premium book, and necessary forms.
+Check out the APHA World Show Homepage and APHA Halter Million Homepage to view the show schedule, premium book, dates & deadlines and other necessary forms.

 The APHA represents a wide variety of horse-lovers with a wide variety of interests.
 If you are competitive by nature, check out these programs designed just for you!
 Get information about showing your Paint horse in APHA-Approved competition, the Paint Alternative Competition program or get involved in our Youth or Amateur programs.
 Research show records and show results or find a show near you!
 Get information about sponsoring an APHA approved show, becoming an approved judge or find resources useful for show managers and secretaries.
 Check out the many ways that you can get show your Paint with APHA below!